Swaledale: Current human activities

 Today, tourism has become important, and Swaledale attracts thousands of visitors a year.
-It is very popular with walkers, particularly because the Coast to Coast Walk passes along it.
+It is popular with walkers, particularly because the Coast to Coast Walk passes along it.
 Unlike Wensleydale it has no large settlements on the scale of Hawes or Leyburn, nor an obvious tourist hook such as the former's connection with James Herriot, and so, like Coverdale, it enjoys a quieter tone, especially as it is more remote compared to, say, Wharfedale, which is much further south and easily accessible from the West Yorkshire metropolis.
+The market town of Richmond is promoted as offering "an abundance of places to explore" including Richmond Castle and history museums and in 2021, a North Yorkshire publication particularly recommended the small villages of Gunnerside, Muker and Keld to visitors.

 In May and June every year, Swaledale hosts the two-week-long Swaledale Festival, which combines a celebration of small-scale music and a programme of guided walks.

 The first weekend in August sees the area host the 'Ard Rock mountain bike festival, which is based in Reeth but uses bridleways and private land in both Swaledale and Arkengarthdale.

-Since 1950, Swaledale has been the host of the Scott Trial, a British motorcycle trials competition run over an off road course of approximately 70 mi, raising money for the "Scott charities", a range of local non-profit making organisations.
+Since 1950, Swaledale has been the host of the Scott Trial, a British motorcycle trials competition run over an off-road course of approximately 70 mi, raising money for the "Scott charities", a range of local non-profit making organisations.
+The events were still running as of 2023.

 Ravenseat, the farm of Amanda Owen ("The Yorkshire Shepherdess"), is in Swaledale.